How to Fix Zone not recognizing cookware on Samsung NE63BB871112AA (Induction Range)

 Step 1

-Test cookware compatibility: hold a refrigerator magnet to the bottom of the pan — if magnet sticks firmly, cookware is induction-compatible; if magnet slides freely, cookware is not compatible (aluminum, copper, most non-magnetic stainless are incompatible).
+Start by testing your cookware compatibility: hold a refrigerator magnet to the bottom of the pan.
+If it sticks firmly, your cookware is induction-compatible.
+If it slides freely, then it’s not compatible (aluminum, copper, and most non-magnetic stainless steel won’t work).

 Step 2

-Clean induction zone glass surface with soft damp cloth — thick layers of mineral deposits or grease can slightly insulate the pan from the induction coil and prevent detection.
+Next, clean the induction zone glass surface with a soft damp cloth.
+Thick layers of mineral deposits or grease can insulate the pan from the induction coil and prevent it from being detected.

 Step 3

-Center the pan over the zone marking; induction zones detect pan size and position — pan must cover at least 70% of zone circle to be detected.
+Position the pan directly over the zone marking; the induction zones can detect the size and position of the pan.
+It needs to cover at least 70% of the zone circle to be recognized.

 Step 4

-If zone detects some pans but not others: test with a different induction-compatible pan; if only one specific pan isn’t detected, that pan’s base is too thin for that zone’s minimum detection threshold.
+If the zone detects some pans but not others, try testing with a different induction-compatible pan.
+If only one specific pan isn’t detected, that pan’s base might be too thin for the zone’s minimum detection threshold.

 Step 5

-If zone doesn’t detect ANY induction-compatible pan: zone sensor circuit (separate from driver circuit) is failed; replace control board.
+If the zone doesn’t detect ANY induction-compatible pan, the zone sensor circuit (which is separate from the driver circuit) has likely failed, and you’ll need to replace the control board.

 Step 6